leonardo-nobrega/emacs-docker-images/README.md

 docker build -t emacs-py .
 ```

+Optionally create a `gitconfig` file by adding your personal information to `example_gitconfig`.

 ### run a container after building an image:

 Here's a minimal command to run the container: